2011–12 Cruz Azul season

-The 2011–12 Cruz Azul season is the 65th professional season of Mexico's top-flight football league.
+The 2011–12 Deportivo Cruz Azul season was the 85th season in the football club's history and the 47th consecutive season in the top flight of Mexican football.
 The season is split into two tournaments—the Torneo Apertura and the Torneo Clausura—each with identical formats and each contested by the same eighteen teams.
-Cruz Azul will begin their season on July 23, 2011.
-Cruz Azul will play their homes games on Saturdays at 17:00 hours local time.
+Cruz Azul began their season on July 23, 2011.
+Cruz Azul played their homes games on Saturdays at 17:00 hours local time.